Ready to find out how much the cell tower buyers are willing to pay you for your telecom lease? The answer may seem simple. It is not.

 - Commencement letter

-- Copy of last preliminary title report (if you have)
+- Copy of recent preliminary title report (if you have)

 - Picture of all equipment (especially fiber cable, if installed)

-Now all you have to do is to decide whether you want a formal bidding process, referred to as a RFP(Request for Proposals) or what I refer to is a 'FREE FOR ALL'.
+Now all you have to do is to decide whether you want a formal bidding process (Request for Proposals).
+This process has historically proven to attract the highest and best offers.

-- Each would contact us for lease information and how to get ahold of you, if you wish.
+- Each would contact me for additional lease information on how to get in touch with you

 - Each interested firm would contact you for particulars (please keep us informed)

 - I will help lead you through the negotiation process step-by-step.

 Get started by sending me an email to